sagemath/sage/src/doc/en/developer/tools.rst

 ====

-`Ruff <https://pypi.org/project/ruff/>`_ is a powerful and fast linter for Python code, written in C.
+`Ruff <https://pypi.org/project/ruff/>`_ is a powerful and fast linter for Python code, written in Rust.

 It comes with a large choice of possible checks, and has the capacity to fix some of the warnings it emits.